roovo/obsidian-card-board/README.md

 See the [compatibility section](#other-plugin-compatibility) for details on how you can choose to use a format compatible with other plugins (or to choose not to add any completion text).

+You can choose wether to use local or UTC time in completion timestamps (via the plugin's Global Settings).

 If you have subtasks and the parent task is tagged as an _autocomplete_ task then the main task will be marked as complete when you tick off the final subtask: